-Verizon's double data promotion tipped to be coming to an end on June 5Alex Wagner - Deputy Managing Editor, News Desk
+Verizon's double data promotion tipped to be coming to an end on June 5Alex Wagner - Editorial Director of News and Content

 Been thinking about taking advantage of Verizon's double 4G LTE data promotion that kicked off earlier this year?
 You'd better make a decision soon, as a leaked image sent to Droid-Life shows that the "Twice the Data" deal will be ending tomorrow, June 5.
 The promo began in early February, meaning that it will have run for around four months if this leak is accurate.

 Speaking of Verizon and data plans, the carrier has touched on the situation regarding Galaxy S III pre-orders and customers with unlimited data plans.
 There was a note in Verizon's Galaxy S III announcement earlier today that mentioned that "customers that purchase a Galaxy S III will need to subscribe to a 4G LTE mobile broadband data package starting at $30 monthly access for 2 GB of data," leading some to worry that the GSIII required a tiered plan.
 However, Verizon explains that existing unlimited customers that pre-order the Galaxy S III can keep their bottomless data pack, meaning that only new customers and add-a-lines will need to sign up for a tiered data plan.